(I’m posting this preemptively and updating it as I go.)

 — The Edible Woman, pp. 289-290

 Margaret Atwood is cemented as my favorite author of all time.
-It turns out she can effortlessly throw down one of the best surrealist satires of all time; it was not enough to merely craft 500 page meticulous historical mysteries and sci-fi epics.
+She can effortlessly throw down one of the best surrealist satires of all time, a 500 page meticulous historical mystery, or a sci-fi epic.

 — 5/5 —